ChickenProp/chickenprop.github.com/drafts/bet-log.md

 The obvious objection was: "if you can predict that happening, so can anyone.
 Why haven't the odds changed already?"
 I didn't have an answer for that, but the stock markets had seemed to react slowly to the news[^stocks] so maybe it would happen here too.
 (And the next obvious objection was: "oh, so you're expecting the same thing to work *twice in a row*?"
 I didn't have an answer for that either.)

-[^stocks]: I hadn't sold any stocks at the time, and I still haven't.
+[^stocks]: This didn't do me any good.
+I hadn't sold any stocks at the time, and I still haven't.

 Less obvious objections that I realized/someone pointed out after I'd made the bet:

 * Bush's popularity rose after 9/11.
 * Covid-19 seems to play very nicely into Trump's anti-immigrant, anti-globalist narrative.

 In any case, I went ahead.
-I bet £100 against Trump at odds of 1.76.
+Again on [Betfair](https://www.betfair.com/exchange/plus/politics/market/1.128151441), I bet £100 against Trump at odds of 1.76.
 The odds started to drop pretty soon after that.
 Two weeks later, on 18-Mar-2020, I cashed out (by betting £110.26 for Trump at odds of 2.1, but actually by pressing the "cash out" button).
 I've claimed my initial £100 back, and no matter who wins I'll earn £21.29. (£20.23 after commission, but nothing if the market is voided.)